cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 In the meantime, the information in the paper is sufficent for some unsupervised ADMIXTURE analysis.

-There are two different positions provided in Supplementary Table 5 (I believe for felCat6 and felCat8), but I am seeing if there is something available for felCat9.
-I noticed the felCat9 lift-over .chain files were only for [felCat5 and felCat8](http://hgdownload.soe.ucsc.edu/goldenPath/felCat9/liftOver/), but I believe there is archived felCat6 data available from NCBI FTP.

 I've also done some testing of down-sampling markers for the broadest level of human ancestry (which is kind of like the "Eastern" and "Western" cat ancestry), which you can see [here](https://github.com/cwarden45/DTC_Scripts/blob/master/Genes_for_Good/RFMix_ReAnalysis/Downsample_Test/README.md).

 I noticed an earlier [basepaws blog post](https://www.basepaws.com/blog/new-basepaws-reports-announcement-136) which looked relatively good (in that the cat was >50% polycat).
 However, that is often not what I see in the [Facebook discussion group](https://www.facebook.com/groups/BasepawssadorsCatDNAClub), and I would expect that most cats should be polycats.
 Nevertheless, that is the sort of thing that I am trying to look into.